aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2evpn.rst

       .. note::

-         Here we configured a VLAN-based service with EVPN.
+         Here we configure a VLAN-based service with EVPN.
 It has two components.
 The first is a route-distinguisher, or **RD** to identify the router (or leaf switch) that is originating the EVPN routes.
 This can be manually defined in the format of **Number** : **Number**, such as **Loopback0** : **VLAN ID** or as we do in this case, let EOS automatically allocate one.